 The statistics support interventions showing that 90 percent of people do end up going to a rehab facility and getting the help they need.
 2

 During the intervention, family members gather together with the third-party interventionist.
 They talk about specific examples of destructive behaviors of addiction and their impact.

 There is also a prearranged treatment plan with clear steps to recovery as well as goals.
-Family members may also talk about what they will do if treatment is not accepted.
+Family members may also discuss what they will do if treatment is not accepted.
 1

 Get Help for Addiction at Clear Life Recovery

 Although the majority of people do end up getting the help they need, many families are stuck between feelings of fear and false hope.
-Many are worried that they’re going to lose their loved one through the process.
+Many are worried that they will lose their loved ones through the process.

-At Clear Life Recovery, we know that this is a common emotion along with false hope.
+At Clear Life Recovery, we know this is a common emotion and false hope.
 That’s why we teach you how to react in the right way without turning off your loved one.
-It’s expected that you will go through the stages of anger, frustration, and hopelessness as your loved one enters rehab.
+You are expected to go through the stages of anger, frustration, and hopelessness as your loved one enters rehab.
 It’s how you deal with these emotions that are important.